Are you trying to do a cell phone vs landline lookup? Use our phone validator to find out, “Is it a cell or is it a landline?”

 If you have a phone number, but you don’t know if it’s a cell phone or a landline, you need to find out… Especially if you run a business that contacts customers by phone call or text.

-Every year, people ditch their landlines in favor of cell phones.
+Every year, millions of people ditch their landlines in favor of cell phones.
 And, that trend will likely continue.
 Every day, people search the web for answers to questions like:

 - Are cell phones better than landlines?

 - What is the advantage of mobile phone over landline phone?

 - Do you still need a landline?

 The landline vs cell phone statistics also show the trend toward cell phone numbers:

 - There were 455 million telephone numbers in the United States in 2017.

 - About three-quarters of the 455 million phone numbers were mobile phone numbers.